It’s the most wonderful time of the year — to send holiday cards!

 5. Batch Process Tasks

 I start with addressing envelopes, and then batch insert cards into the envelopes.
-Then batch seal the envelopes, and finally batch stamp them.
+Then batch seal the envelopes, and finally batch stamp them before batch checking them off the list one last time.
 It’s definitely faster if your partner takes on one of the processes to batch, but even if it’s just you this will still help speed things up!